Lumorti/Feyncatt/README.md

 ### Description

 An attempt at a robotic quadruped.
-At the current stage it's able to stand upright and do basic leg movements.
+At the current stage it's fully printed, able to stand upright and do basic leg movements.

 Schrödinger was too obvious a name.